 Zishan Lai (she/her) is a PhD Candidate in the Department of Communications and New Media (CNM) at the National University of Singapore (NUS).
 Her interests include digital intimacy, East Asian popular culture and fandom, lying at the intersection of feminism and media & cultural studies.
 Her ongoing dissertation project is about understanding how Chinese women’s love and intimacy relate to the otome games (female-targeted dating simulation games), and to the political economy in which they are embedded.
 She has published in Information, Communication & Society and Games and Culture.

-Angela Louise C. Rosario (she/her) is a PhD student in the Cultural Studies in Asia programme under the Department of Communications and New Media (CNM) at the National University of Singapore (NUS).
+Angela Louise C. Rosario (she/her) is a PhD student in the Department of Japanese Studies at the National University of Singapore (NUS).
 She received her MA in Japanese Studies from the Ateneo de Manila University, where she analysed Japanese women’s representation under the Allied Occupation Period, and worked as a Part-Time Lecturer.
 Her current research interests include a combination of gender, media, and cultural studies.
 For her dissertation, she is currently exploring how the affordances and marketing of Japanese female technology (“femtech” such as period-tracker apps) factor in the users’ meaning-making and affective practices in relation to their identities, sexualities, and relationships.
-She has published in Comparative Sociology, Asian Studies: Journal of Critical Perspectives on Asia, and Silva Iaponicarum (forthcoming, February 2023).
+She has published in Comparative Sociology, Asian Studies: Journal of Critical Perspectives on Asia, and Silva Iaponicarum.